Maziarkiani/maziarkiani.github.io/content/publications/semeval-2026/index.md

 ---
-title: 'MKJ at SemEval-2026 Task 9: A Comparative Study of Generalist, Specialist, and Ensemble Strategies for Multilingual Polarization'
+title: '[UNDER REVIEW] MKJ at SemEval-2026 Task 9: A Comparative Study of Generalist, Specialist, and Ensemble Strategies for Multilingual Polarization'
 authors:
   - me